yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja jest niedostępna, Jeśli _UNICODE jest zdefiniowany.
+Funkcja jest niedostępna, jeśli określono _UNICODE.

 ### <a name="example"></a>Przykład